alphafoobar/docker-travis-cli/readme.md

 ## Summary

 Repository name in Docker Hub: **[skandyla/travis-cli](https://hub.docker.com/r/skandyla/travis-cli/)**
-The purpose of this docker image is to skip ruby installation but have an ability to work with travis cli
+The purpose of this docker image is to skip ruby installation but have an ability to work with travis cli.
+Published via automated build mechanism.

 ## Info